TRAVEL DESTINATION: Auckland’s West Coast Beaches, North Island, New Zealand

 Continuing with the Auckland’s West Coast Beaches further north from Piha, I put together all the interesting facts and activity ideas for the remaining beaches.

 The beach is beautiful.
-There’s lots to explore.
-From rock formations and pools, to estuary, river stream and majestic Keyhole Rock.
+There’s a lot to explore.
+From rock formations and pools to estuary, river stream, and majestic Keyhole Rock.
 There are some amazing cliffs and viewing areas above the beach as well.
 Rock pools are popular with those that do some research on the area and make the effort to scout them out.
 I was so impressed with beautiful images of these rock pools, overlooking the beach below, that I had to check them out myself.
-They can be found off the main road to the beach, and accessing them requires some fence jumping and a short walk through coastal bush.
+They can be found off the main road to the beach, and accessing them requires some fence jumping and a short walk through the coastal bush.
 I will definitely return during the summer months and jump into these pools of water.
 One of the best possible views of the West Coast, for sure.

 Te Henga Beach is also ideal for long strolls.
 Still, I would recommend bringing some warm clothes to battle the strong winds, while embracing the coastal landscape.
 When you reach down to the southern end of the beach, you’ll find impressive sea caves and many rock pools.
 They are ideal for exploring.
 Many exciting walks and hikes start in the area as well.
 One of them is Te Henga Walkway, a bit longer hike that I completed earlier this year.
 I would highly recommend it.
 It’s what Auckland’s West Coast is all about.
 If you’re searching for additional thrills in the area, then head to the Lake Wainamu and enormous black sand dunes.
 And don’t forget to bring your body board for some “sand duning” action.